mpv-player/mpv/DOCS/man/options.rst

     Support depends on the VO in use.

 ``--input-media-keys=<yes|no>``
-    (macOS and Windows only)
-    Enable/disable media keys support.
+    On systems where mpv can choose to respond to media key presses, this option determines if mpv responds to these keys or leaves it up to the system to determine what these keys do.
+On systems where this option is not available, mpv will always respond to media keys unless the system intercepts them.
 Enabled by default (except for libmpv).

+    (Currently only available on macOS and Windows.)

 ``--input-right-alt-gr``, ``--no-input-right-alt-gr``
     (Cocoa and Windows only)